NaveedNaseem84/PP4-Sultans-Restaurant/README.md

-### Responsiveness and performance testing
+### Responsiveness and Performance Testing

 The site has also been tested on the following physical devices:
-- Mobile: Samsung A32 5G
+- Mobile: Samsung A33 5G
 - Tablet: Apple iPad 10th gen

 The results from the testing are tabulated below: